Home Inspection Failure Involving Maryland Pest and Termite Inspection

 The Maryland termite damage attorneys of Whitney, LLP represent numerous clients against negligent pest control companies and pest inspection companies that engage in negligent and sometimes fraudulent business practices.
 We are well versed in Maryland’s consumer protection laws, real estate termite disclosure requirements and regulations within the pest control industry, allowing us to these unique and highly specific cases.

-We know that legal fees often present a concern for clients who are already experiencing financial hardship due to extensive property damage.
-That is why we work on a contingent fee basis, meaning we will not charge you any legal fees unless we recover compensation for you.
-Additionally, initial consultations are always no-obligation and free of charge.
+initial consultations are free of charge.
 To discuss your Maryland termite lawsuit with an experienced termite damage attorney, contact Whitney, LLP at (410) 583-8000 or use the Quick Contact Form.
-We handle termite claims in Baltimore and throughout Maryland, as well as in other states based on the facts of each case.
+We handle termite claims in Baltimore and throughout Maryland.